 Your ultimate medical resource must be your physician.
 We have provided some general information, and daily updates by qualified medical professionals are available on the WHO and CDC web sites.

-The eruptions continued into 2016 and show no signs of stopping.
+The eruptions continue in 2018 and although diminished show no signs of stopping.
 If you’re planning on spending significant time in the central valley you may want to bring a mask just to be prepared.
 If you normally wear contacts make sure you have a pair of glasses as a back-up because ash can make the lenses in your eyes very uncomfortable.

 Outside the central valley the ash and dust is not noticeable but it has made the sunsets particularly spectacular.